macaw-cad/sxa-umbrella/readme.md

 The next step is to enable PowerShell remoting so more powerful tooling is possible.
 Currently two tools are available based on PowerShell remoting:

 - `.\tools\get-itemfields.ps1` - to get the internal field names of a Sitecore item
-- `npm run validate` - validate the configueration of Sitecore against the code base
+- `npm run validate` - validate the configuration of Sitecore against the code-base
+  - Currently only the rendering variants are validated
+- `npm run test` - execute integration tests for SXA Umbrella
+  - Currently only the build/deploy of the rendering variants are tested

 ## Enable PowerShell remoting for your local dev machine